What is the argument for red light cameras in the first place?

 So our Commissioners are either total shmucks as The Coral Springer claims, or it is all about the money, which we also claim.

 Ira Rather writes for TheCoralSpringer.com and shares the real story behind the red light cameras.
-Rather has not only worked for the Florida’s Turnpike, he has studied and worked with the Federal Highway Administration’s MUTCD—Manual on Uniform Traffic Control Devices—for several years.
-The MUTCD is the bible of road traffic design, updated majorly just every ten years or more, only when new systems, techniques and devices have been fully vetted and tested.
-While there are no laws binding any state or municipality to the “rules” of the MUTCD, most follow some level of adherence to its edicts for liability purposes, to avoid litigation from injured parties due to faulty traffic design.
+Rather has not only worked for Florida’s Turnpike, but he has also studied and worked with the Federal Highway Administration’s MUTCD—Manual on Uniform Traffic Control Devices.